A Crash Course in Yoga Music Licensing in the United States

 The simplest and most cost-effective solution is to simply not play music in your yoga class.

-These licenses cover all employees and independent contractors who play music while teaching a yoga class in a single location.
-If your studio has multiple locations, or if you teach yoga in multiple locations that aren’t studios, make sure you have the appropriate number of licenses.
-Note: these licenses are only available to members of the yoga community in the United States.
-If you are an international member, we recommend consulting a legal professional in your country.
+Below are arrangements we’ve made on your behalf so that you can gain discounts to protect yourselves, given the laws surrounding music licensing and public performances.
+These agreements cover all employees and independent contractors who play music while teaching yoga in a single location.
+If your school has multiple locations, or if you are a teacher instructing in multiple locations that aren’t schools, make sure you have secured the appropriate number of licenses.

-To date, Yoga Alliance has been unsuccessful in negotiating a rate with BMI.
-Contact BMI to purchase a license or call 888-689-5264.
+Yoga Alliance has been unsuccessful in negotiating a rate with Broadcast Music, Inc. (BMI).
+Contact BMI directly to inquire about a license.

 A website license is available for online classes.
 SESAC does not offer a discount for this type of license.